PalisadoesFoundation/talawa-api/INSTALLATION.md

         npm install

-1. Start the `talawa-api` server.
+2. Start the `talawa-api` server using the below command.

-    1. This is the command you will use to start the server after reboots.
+        npm start

-        npm run start
+3. To stop the server after making changes.
+Press `CTRL + C` in the terminal where the above command is executed.

 # Testing